clairefro/obsidian-plugin-etymology-lookup/README.md

 ## How to use

-1. Install and enable this plugin
-2. Highlight all or part of a word in your notes
+1. Highlight all or part of a word in your notes
-3. Run search
+2. Run search
-4. (Optional) Click or tap an entry to copy it to your clipboard
+3. (Optional) Click or tap an entry to copy it to your clipboard

 ![demo1](https://github.com/clairefro/assets/blob/main/obsidian-plugin-etymology-lookup/demo1.gif?raw=true)